joepalermo/joepalermo.github.io/_posts/2021-01-10-talk-review-francois-chollet-neurips-2020.md

 So-called *good old fashioned AI* or *GOFAI* failed to solve problems like object recognition or speech recognition because programs written by hand can't handle the combinatorial explosion of possible inputs.
 However, it turned out that deep learning models can be trained to project images, speech, and natural language onto continuous manifolds.
 If any input from the distribution in question can be placed neatly onto a learned manifold, then linear layers can easily be trained to draw decision boundaries through the manifold.

+## IV.
+Discrete program search: how to learn to reason

 *"So how do you solve these problems like ARC, sorting a list, finding prime numbers, etc...?
 Any reasoning and planning problem.
 The answer is simple, it’s program synthesis.
 Which is to say combinatorial search over graphs of operators taken from a domain specific language (DSL).
 Discrete search over graphs."*

 *"You can draw an analogy between ML and program synthesis.
 In ML, your model is a differentiable parametric function, and in program synthesis, it's a graph of ops from a DSL.
 In ML, your learning engine is SGD, and in program synthesis it's combinatorial search.
 In machine learning the key obstacle is that you need a dense sampling of your problem manifold, and in program synthesis the key challenge is combinatorial explosion."*